-If you have Optimizely Commerce installed on your website, Google Analytics for Optimizely works with e-commerce related statistics, to better understand customer behavior and the effectiveness of your merchandising efforts.
+If you have Optimizely Customized Commerce installed on your website, Google Analytics for Optimizely works with e-commerce-related statistics, to better understand customer behavior and the effectiveness of your merchandising efforts.

-Customizable funnels.
-These relates to customer behavior within your shopping process (mixing individual product views, behavioral events, and transactions) to gain a true reflection of performance.
+Customizable funnels – Relates to customer behavior within your shopping process (mixing individual product views, behavioral events, and transactions) to gain a true reflection of performance.
 Merchants can understand how far through the buying process customers are getting allowing definition of your most visited paths, biggest exits, and so on.
 You can cross these funnels and reports with your existing and new customer segments.